For those in the market for social intranet software, a quick look at the many options is enough to cause confusion.

 It's not uncommon in this situation to start looking for comparisons and examples between software options in the same way you might if you're searching for the perfect blender to add to your kitchen.

-Unlike the blender scenario, comparing intranet software is often like comparing apples to oranges -- and it can lead to problems when choosing the right software for your organization.
+Unlike the blender scenario, comparing intranet platforms is often like comparing apples to oranges -- and it can lead to problems when choosing the right software for your organization.

 To put it simply, the industry is extremely segmented and only becoming more diverse as time goes on.
 It's no wonder why business owners are confused, even if they think they have a solid idea of what they're looking for.

-Let's take a look at some intranet examples to move your search forward.
+Let's take a look at some social software examples to move your search forward.

-In order to understand which route to take, it's important to gain a better understanding of the different types of platforms available when you start searching Google for "intranet software comparison" or "intranet examples."
+In order to understand which route to take, it's important to gain a better understanding of the different types of platforms available when you start searching Google for "intranet software comparison", "intranet examples", "intranet platforms", etc.

 While they all fall under the intranet category, these are some examples of the variations you can see from one platform to the next.
 Ultimately, your best solution is to find an intranet that combines all of these together.